ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 ![Image]({{ site.url }}/images/blog/getting-started-teams/9.JPG)

-Name your team or if you have an existing Office 365 Group, you can add add a Team to an existing group.
+Name your team or if you have an existing Office 365 Group, you can add  a Team to an existing group.

 ![Image]({{ site.url }}/images/blog/getting-started-teams/10.JPG)